zapulam/troop/README.md

 # Swarm (Troop)

-*This repository is a branch of OpenAI's Swarm repo designed specifically to work with an AzureOpenAI client rather then an OpenAI client.*
+*This repository is a branch of OpenAI's Troop repo designed specifically to work with an AzureOpenAI client rather then an OpenAI client.*

 An educational framework exploring ergonomic, lightweight multi-agent orchestration.

 > [!WARNING]
-> Swarm is currently an experimental sample framework intended to explore ergonomic interfaces for multi-agent systems.
+> Troop is currently an experimental sample framework intended to explore ergonomic interfaces for multi-agent systems.
 It is not intended to be used in production, and therefore has no official support.
 (This also means we will not be reviewing PRs or issues!)
 >
-> The primary goal of Swarm is to showcase the handoff & routines patterns explored in the [Orchestrating Agents: Handoffs & Routines](https://cookbook.openai.com/examples/orchestrating_agents) cookbook.
+> The primary goal of Troop is to showcase the handoff & routines patterns explored in the [Orchestrating Agents: Handoffs & Routines](https://cookbook.openai.com/examples/orchestrating_agents) cookbook.
 It is not meant as a standalone library, and is primarily for educational purposes.

 ## Install